nasuni-labs/nasuni-dashboards/README.md

 ## VM Requirements for Single-Node Installation

+* OSes:

-* OS: Rocky Linux 8.6 or 9.0 minimal, sourced from cloud marketplace offerings or Rocky Linux ISO
+** Rocky Linux 8.6 or 9.0 minimal, sourced from cloud marketplace offerings or Rocky Linux ISO

+** Windows Server 2019 64-bit (x86)

 * Sizing: 4 vCPU, 16GB RAM, and 100GB boot disk

 ## Firewall Requirements

 The data sources used with Nasuni Dashboards should be accessible from the VM:

+* Outbound:

-* SNMP: UDP 161 access to monitored Edge Appliances
+** SNMP: UDP 161 access to monitored Edge Appliances

-* GFA Telemetry REST API: TCP 443 access to https://gfa-telemetry-us1.api.nasuni.com
+** GFA Telemetry REST API: TCP 443 access to https://gfa-telemetry-us1.api.nasuni.com

+* Inbound:

+** Grafana: TCP Port 3000 for access to the default Grafana UI

 ## Sizing Considerations